 Gain an introduction to avalanche skills and the basic principles of safe winter backcountry travel with the avalanche experts from Yamnuska.
 We are a proud ‘Founding Supplier’ of Avalanche Canada and an approved avalanche skills training course provider.
 Courses in Canmore / Banff and Calgary.

 Winter backcountry skiing, snowboarding and snowshoeing are popular and exciting sports but without proper knowledge, enthusiasts often take unnecessary risks.
 Educate yourself with an investment in our AST 1 Avalanche Skills Training Course in Canmore or Calgary.
 Proper training will make your winter travels in avalanche terrain safer and more enjoyable.
-Our avalanche skills training course instructors are full-time certified guides and professional members of the Canadian Avalanche Association.
+Our avalanche skills instructors are full-time certified guides and professional members of the Canadian Avalanche Association.
 Their extensive personal experience in winter guiding, avalanche operations and avalanche forecasting will add an extra dimension of interest to make the training and advice more meaningful.

-We consistently get superb feedback from our avalanche skills training course students.
-For your convenience we offer classroom courses in both Calgary and Canmore.
+We consistently get superb feedback from our avalanche course students.
+For your convenience we offer classroom days in both Calgary and Canmore.
 We can offer private courses in British Columbia and Alberta for groups or individuals.

 Join us for an additional day of backcountry skiing every Monday following our AST 1 course.
 Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all of the AST 1 skills: route selection, terrain recognition and assessment, group management and safe travel practices and snow study opportunities where appropriate.
 (Must be on skis or splitboard.
 Minimum intermediate skier at ski hill.
 Must be 18 years of age or older unless accompanied by a parent or guardian.)

 “It’s obvious that this is an organization that has been around a long time as it functioned like the well oiled machine it should be.” – Ryan

 Day 1 (At the Yamnuska Classroom in Canmore or our Lecture Room in Calgary)

 9:30 am in Canmore or 10:00 am in Calgary